(E. Black is a regular contributor to this site. Her full collection of articles may be found here.)

 In the context of this larger, more mainstream activism, the followers of Father Divine worked at the grass roots margins in a version of the Communist Party Popular Front, participating in marches on such issues as police brutality of Black youths in the urban ghetto.
 It also participated in boycotts of businesses in Harlem that practiced anti-Black racial hiring discriminations and in actions designed to integrate eating facilities in public places in New York City.
 The injustices of the Scottsboro racial injustice case was dear to Father Divine’s heart and concern, as was the ongoing manifestation of White terrorism in the racially-segregated South in the form of lynching, and he organized his followers to actively address and oppose both.

 Because of his increasingly involvement on the political issues of the day, Father Divine was perceived by some as a potential or actual political kingpin in the Black community by members of New York City’s political establishment.
-Mainstream mayoral candidates recognized his growing power, and they campaigned in front of the Peace Mission and publically sought his endorsement.
+Mainstream mayoral candidates recognized his growing power, and they campaigned in front of the Peace Mission and publicly sought his endorsement.
 Father Divine responded by launching mandatory literacy campaigns among his largely illiterate followers, thereby qualifying them to both register to vote and to get to the polls.
 He also authorized and joined a minor New York City-based political party called the All Peoples Party.[xxiii]

 The politics of Taking on Black Nationalism for The Cause: Father Divine takes on Marcus Garvey